 River Rally!

-September 6, 2012 – Wet Planet is contracted by JR Merit, the general contractor for the removal of the dam, to provide river expertise, advise on log removal, and evaluating general boating conditions.
-Wet Planet gets a first look at the section of river below the Condit Dam and assess its viability for private and commercial boating, including a first exploration of Steelhead Falls and finding a log jam in the Narrows Canyon, which is expected to be removed by September 15th.
+Wet Planet is contracted by JR Merit, the general contractor for the removal of the dam, to provide river expertise, advise on log removal, and evaluate general boating conditions.
+Wet Planet gets a first look at the section of river below the Condit Dam and assesses its viability for private and commercial boating, including a first exploration of Steelhead Falls and finding a log jam in the Narrows Canyon, which is expected to be removed by September 15th.

 White Salmon River Steelhead Falls in 2012